Canadian Cities Ranked By Population

 7. Winnipeg: A Prairie Hub with a Growing Economy

 Winnipeg, Manitoba's largest city, serves as a central hub in the prairies.
-Its growth is fueled by a diverse economy including healthcare, agriculture, and manufacturing.
+That said, its growth is fueled by a diverse economy including healthcare, agriculture, and manufacturing.
 Winnipeg offers a lower cost of living compared to many other Canadian cities.

 • Key Industries: Healthcare, Agriculture, Transportation, Manufacturing